Hanan-Nawaz/Daraz-Price-Comparator/README.md

 # E-commerce Price Comparator🌐🛍️

-Welcome to the E-commerce Price Comparator repository! 🌐🛍️ This project automates the search and comparison of prices across various products on leading platforms Amazon and Daraz in Pakistan🇵🇰.
+Welcome to the E-commerce Price Comparator repository! 🌐🛍️ This project automates the search and comparison of prices across various products on leading platforms Amazon and Wallmart.
 Using Python, Requests, BeautifulSoup, and Airflow, it simplifies the task of finding budget-friendly deals.
 Shop smartly with this efficient tool!

 <img src="/process-imgs/ecommerce-product-comparator-logo.gif" width="100%" height="400px" />